MultiPoolMiner/MultiPoolMiner/README.txt

 -Interval
 	MultiPoolMiner's update interval in seconds.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.
-	Note: This value correlates with *-Interval*.
-If you set *-Interval* too short, then MPM cannot get enough samples for reliable measurement (anything over 10 is fine).
+	Note: This value correlates with *-MinHashRateSamples*.
+If you set *-MinHashRateSamples* too short, then MPM cannot get enough samples for reliable measurement (anything over 10 is fine).
 In this case increase the interval length.

 -MeasurePowerUsage
 	Include this command to to gather power usage per device.
 This is a pre-requisite to calculate power costs and effective earnings.